-Depreciation is provided for on PPE assets that are available for use by the systematic allocation of their depreciable amounts over their useful lives.
+Depreciation is provided for on PPE assets that are available for use by charging their depreciable amounts over their useful lives.
 However, assets that do not have a determinable finite useful life such as freehold land are not depreciated.
 In addition, assets that are in the course of construction and therefore not yet available for use are also not depreciated.